Warner Richmond: Early life

-Warner Richmond was born in Racine, Wisconsin as Werner Paul Otto Raetzmann, one of seven children born to Wilhelm ("William") Raetzmann and Emilie ("Amelia") Licht.
+Warner Richmond was born in Racine, Wisconsin, as Werner Paul Otto Raetzmann, one of seven children born to Wilhelm ("William") Raetzmann and Emilie ("Amelia") Licht.
 Richmond's father was a German immigrant from Hanover who worked as a printer in Reedsburg.
 His mother was Wisconsin-born and raised, and of German immigrant parents.
 Growing up in rural Wisconsin, he became an expert horseman, and this skill would later earn him roles in western movies.
 As a young man, he moved to Chicago and lived with his brother Ewald and worked as traveling salesman of musical merchandise while pursuing a career as a stage actor.

 Career

 By the early 1910s, Richmond was working steadily as a travelling stage actor in stock theater.
 Richmond's only known credited Broadway stage role was in a 1913 production of the Augustus Thomas play Indian Summer, alongside Creighton Hale.

 Richmond's first credited film appearance was as the character Dick in the 1912 Ralph Ince directed dramatic short The Godmother for Vitagraph Studios in New York City.
 By 1917 he was a working consistently as an actor at Solax Studios in Fort Lee, New Jersey.
 His first appearance in a Western genre film was as the character Dr. Newberry in House Peters' 1915 The Great Divide.
 When the film industry later relocated to southern California, Richmond and his family also moved and settled in the Los Angeles neighborhood of Toluca Lake.
 Richmond, who was not a contracted actor, made films with nearly all major film studios and by the late 1910s and early 1920s played both leading and second lead roles in crime dramas, romantic dramas, serials and Westerns.
 His career as an actor spanned over four decades and he appeared in prominent roles in Westerns, often playing a villain, particularly later in his career during the sound era.

 In 1940, while filming the Albert Herman directed Tex Ritter Western Rainbow Over the Range in Prescott, Arizona, Richmond fell from his horse and suffered a fractured skull which left the left side of his face paralyzed and diminished vision in his left eye.
-Richmond was hospitalized for eight months following the accident and spend the following two years resting at home and massaging and pinching his face until his reflexes were restored.
+Richmond was hospitalized for eight months following the accident and spent the following two years resting at home and massaging and pinching his face until his reflexes were restored.
 In 1944, he returned to films.

 Personal life and death

 Richmond married actress Felice Striker Rose on October 31, 1918.
 They had a son, Warner Richmond Jr. in 1921.

-In the late 1940s, Richmond retired to the Motion Picture Country Home where he died on June 19, 1948 of coronary thrombosis, aged 62.
+In the late 1940s, Richmond retired to the Motion Picture Country Home where he died on June 19, 1948, of coronary thrombosis, aged 62.
 He was cremated at the Chapel of the Pines Crematory in Los Angeles.